 - Studio Museum in Harlem

 We hope that by providing insight into the operations, strategies, and climates of these museums, the case studies will help leaders in the field approach inclusion, diversity, and equity issues with fresh perspectives.
-As a final capstone to this project, in Spring 2018 we will publish a synthesis of what can be learned reading across these eight institutional case studies.
+As a final capstone to this project, we published a synthesis of what can be learned reading across these eight institutional case studies.

 - Ruth McCambridge, “Museums So White: Survey Reveals Deep Lack of Diversity,” Nonprofit Quarterly, May 9, 2017